ptrckqn/shadibeshai-website/src/pages/lab.md

         Master's Scholarship.
 Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
 When not in the lab, she enjoys roller skating and scrapbooking
+    - title: Sarah Nykiforuk
+      sub: Honours Student
+      image: /uploads/sarah-nykiforuk.png
+      body: Sarah is an Honours student in her final year of study at the Psychology Honours Program at the University of Regina.
+She has an interest in self-compassion, mindfulness, and stress reactivity and recovery.
+Sarah intends to pursue a Master's and a Doctorate in Clinical Psychology.
 ---